 I've been thinking about oil prices as I review the holdings in my $100,000 Real-Money Portfolio.
 Stocks such as Ford (NYSE: F), Alcoa (NYSE: AA) and Hasbro (NYSE: HAS) could all be vulnerable to rising oil prices if consumers start to retrench.

 Toagainst such a possibility, it's time to add exposure to crude oil.
 If prices do indeed rise, then an oil producer is likely to see its stock rise by a significant amount, as was the case in the oil "Super-Spike" of 2008.

-[block:block=16]Of course, I could simply look to acquireof an "oil major" such as ExxonMobil (NYSE: XOM) or ConocoPhillips (NYSE: COP).
+[block:block=16]Of course, I could simply look to acquire XOM) or ConocoPhillips (NYSE: COP).
 But I've got my eye on an oil stock with potentially much more upside.
-Best of all, this company's stock looks undervalued even if oil prices pull back by a moderate amount.
+Best of all, this company's stock looks undervalued even if oil prices pull back by a moderate amount.of an "oil major" such as ExxonMobil (NYSE:

 A cleaner story

 Oil production is a very profitable business.
 Yet many oil-related businesses such as petrochemicals and refining are not always consistent money-makers.
 That's why Marathon spun off Marathon Petroleum (NYSE: MPC), it's oil refining division, last July.
 Yet it's a move made a month earlier that has really altered Marathon's trajectory...